mDemianchuk/ds-lecture-maven/maven.markdown

 ####  Repositories
 In Maven, a repository stores built dependencies and artifacts of various types.
 The default local repository can be found in the *.m2/repository* folder under the user's home directory.

 When resolving dependencies, Maven checks for plugins and artifacts in the local repository.
-In case they are not available there, it downloads them from a remote cenral repository, such as [Maven Central](https://search.maven.org/classic/) and saves them in the local repository.
+In case they are not available there, it downloads them from a remote central repository, such as [Maven Central](https://search.maven.org/classic/) and saves them in the local repository.

 #### Build
 Even though Maven *build* is one of the optional sections of the *POM*, it provides a variety of project's configurations.
-In this section a user can set the default Maven *goal*, specify the folder for compiled artifacts (by default named *target*), and define the project's final name.
+In this section, a user can set the default Maven *goal*, specify the folder for compiled artifacts (by default named *target*), and define the project's final name.
 An example of the *build* section is shown below:

 ~~~
 <build>